chiragsanghvi/JavascriptSDK/README.md

     fileData: fileData
 });
 ```
-Here, we gave the fileId as the name of original file.
+Here, we gave the fileId as the name of the original file.
 There're three things to be noted :

-1. If you don't provide a fileId, a unique id for the file is generated on save by the server.
+1. If you don't provide a fileId, a unique id for the file is generated and saved by the server.

-2. If you provide fileId, and if it exists on server, then on save that file will get replaced by this new file.
+2. If you provide a fileId which already exists on the server, then on saving, this new file will replace the old file.

 3. If you don't provide contentType, then the SDK will infer it from the fileData object or set it as text/plain.

 #### Custom Upload

-If you want to upload a file without using SDK, you can get an upload URL by calling its instance method `getUploadUrl`, and simplpy upload your file onto this url.
+If you want to upload a file without using SDK, you can get an upload URL by calling its instance method `getUploadUrl`, and simply upload your file onto this url.
 ```javascript
 file.getUploadUrl(function(url) {
    //alert("Upload url:" + url);